-Trying to get more vitamins into you (and your kid’s) diet?
-This Kid Friendly Blueberry Kale Smoothie is the ticket.
+This Blueberry Kale Smoothie is the ticket to getting more vitamins into your (and your kid’s) diet.
 With both kale and chia seeds, plus blueberry, banana, and dates for sweetness, it’s packed with vitamins and minerals.
 Great for a hot summer day or breakfast on the go.

-Personally, I’m not a fan of kale by itself.
-I like to eat it when it’s incorporated into something – a frittata, some gluten free pasta, or in this case, a smoothie.
+I’m learning to love kale, especially when it’s incorporated into something – a frittata, some gluten free pasta, or in this case, a smoothie.

-Now I know some of you might be recoiling at the thought of eating kale at all.
+I realize kale isn’t everyone’s cup of tea.
 That’s where this next bit of info comes in.

-Why Use Kale In Smoothies?
+Why Do People Put Kale In Smoothies?
 And Why Is Kale Good For You?

-– It’s packed with vitamins (such as A, C, K, and Folate – a B vitamin)
+- Kale packed with vitamins (such as A, C, K, and Folate – a B vitamin),

-– It’s also packed with minerals (such as phosphorus, potassium, calcium, and zinc)
+- Kale’s also packed with minerals (such as phosphorus, potassium, calcium, and zinc), and

 As for why to use it in smoothies, it makes it easy if you’re kale-averse.
 If the taste or texture of kale isn’t you’re thing (or your kids thing), you can throw a few leaves in and still get some of the health benefits.